-Hello Tiles from Textiles Morris Designs Forest Backsplash Catalog Articles Contact
+Welcome Tiles from Textiles Morris Designs May Morris Catalog Articles Contact

-Two years before her father's death in 1896, May's relatively short marriage to a socialist that her mother disapproved became estranged due to her affair with her father's friend, George Bernard Shaw.
+Two years before her father's death in 1896, May burned bridges that could never be rebuilt: May's relatively short marriage to a socialist that her mother disapproved became estranged due to her affair with her father's friend, George Bernard Shaw.
+She and her father, lifelong penpals, fell silent.
 Morris wrote many letters to his older invalid daughter, Jenny, in his last years, but no letters at all remain from Morris to May from that period.
 May Morris edited her father's 24-volume Collected Works after his death, a five-year undertaking, and completed The Sundering Flood (Project Gutenberg), an early modern fantasy novel whose ending Morris dictated to her from his deathbed.
 She died at Kelmscott Manor, Morris's later family home, in 1938.

 Jenny was the eldest daughter of William and Jane.
 She developed epilespy in 1874 and her seizures were quite severe.
 Her future changed radically at that point.
 Plans for her education were put on hold and canceled.
 William grieved her illness greatly and there are hints in his letters that blamed himself or his bloodline.
 Jenny modeled as an angel for Burne-Jones' Days of Creation.